 Not everyone chooses to marry, but if you are in a long-term relationship and pass away without a Will, your partner won’t automatically inherit anything.
 The law will instead decide the order of inheritance, and your estate could instead be passed on to your nearest surviving relatives, or to the Government if no direct heirs can be found.
 This means your partner could be left with nothing after you’re gone, so it’s extremely important to make a Will particularly if you’re unmarried.

 4. If you have children

 In your Will, you can decide on who you would want to be the legal Guardian of any of your children under the age of 18 if you and your spouse were to pass away.

 If both parents pass away without leaving a Will, and so without having chosen a legal guardian, then children left behind can be at risk of having to endure court battles, family disputes and even foster care.
 It may also mean they could end up in the care of a family member you may not have chosen for such a duty.

 5 .
 If you get separated or divorced

 When you separate, you remain legally married, which means your ex-spouse will still be treated as if they were your husband or wife – and so can still inherit most of your estate.
-This may be unlikely to be what you would want to happen if you were to pass away, making this a very important time for you to make or revise your Will.
+This is a very important time for you to make or review your will.

 On the other hand, if you divorce, your ‘ex’ will no longer be automatically in line to inherit anything from you.
 But, if you already have a Will in place when you divorce, your ‘ex’ will be treated as if they had died for the purposes of reading your will.
 This can create confusion, so it is best to write a new Will to make sure your wishes are clearly honoured.